mdheller/dumbass/README.md

 A crazy-small framework for building brutal/brutalist web applications

-## news 1.4 breaking changes - keyed diffing
+## news 1.4 release breaking changes - keyed diffing

 Things are different now.
 After experimenting with stateful components, and deciding against that, I've implemented keyed templates, which means that if your template / R function includes the metavalue `{key:<some key>}` your functions is cached on first call, and on subsequent calls, the DOM associated to that key is updated minimally.
 So you get all the benefits of diffing, without a virtual DOM.